I support Gloucestershire County Council’s campaign. I pledge my support for the A417 Solution.Pledge your support »

 Forest of Dean District Council

-Cllr Patrick Molyneux, leader of Forest of Dean District Council: “The Forest of Dean District Council is in full support of the A417 loop scheme to help ease traffic congestion, improve road safety and benefit the county’s economy.”
+Cllr Tim Gwilliam, leader of Forest of Dean District Council: “The Forest of Dean District Council is in full support of the A417 Missing Link scheme to help ease traffic congestion, improve road safety and benefit the county’s economy.”

 Cotswold District Council

-Cllr Lynden Stowe, leader of Cotswold District Council: “The Missing Link on the A417/419 is a huge cause of concern for road users and nearby communities in Cotswold district.
-The biggest danger is the risk to the lives of those using this stretch of road – it is a well known accident black spot and recent fatalities have highlighted the problems encountered by users.
-The congestion also leads to motorists facing frustratingly long delays, and the resulting traffic jams produce very high levels of pollution which blight the lives of local residents.
+Cllr Mark Annett, leader of Cotswold District Council: “The Missing Link on the A417/419 can cause huge problems for motorists and nearby communities in Cotswold district.
+There is a constant risk to the lives of those using this stretch of road – it is a notorious accident black spot and the spate of fatalities over the last few years have highlighted the problems encountered by users.
+The congestion also leads to frustratingly long delays, with very high levels of pollution blighting local villages.

-“Cotswold District Council designated the Air Balloon roundabout site an Air Quality Management Area in 2008 to try to secure improvements, but we are fighting a losing battle.
-There is also an economic dimension – many hauliers must allow for substantially higher costs because of the time and fuel expended in negotiating delays.
-Motorists are also faced with higher fuel costs as well as unnecessary disruptions to their daily lives.
-Needless to say, this also has a big impact on local businesses and eats into the time of many local residents who use the road each day.
+“Cotswold District Council designated the Air Balloon roundabout site an Air Quality Management Area in 2008 to try to secure improvements, but we have not achieved the outcomes we would have wished to see.
+Also, from an economic standpoint, haulage companies incur substantially higher costs because of the extra time and fuel used up during delays.
+Motorists also have to contend with higher fuel costs and unnecessary disruptions to their daily lives.
+I must also highlight the negative impact on local businesses and residents who use the road every day.

-“I firmly believe that resolving the ‘missing link’ problem will benefit the whole country and not just North Gloucestershire.
-We have already gone beyond the bounds of what is tolerable and, if action is not taken to fix this problem, the risks to life, health and safety in communities, and the wellbeing of the local – and national – economy will keep on increasing.”
+“I believe that tackling the ‘missing link’ problem will benefit the whole country and not just North Gloucestershire.
+We have gone beyond the bounds of what is tolerable and action should be taken to fix this problem as soon as possible.
+The risks to life, health and safety in communities, and the wellbeing of the local – and national – economy should ensure that this project is a major priority.”

 Tewkesbury Borough Council

-Cllr Robert Vines, leader of Tewkesbury Borough Council: “Tewkesbury Borough Council is firmly behind the A417 Missing Link campaign.
+Cllr David Waters, leader of Tewkesbury Borough Council: “Tewkesbury Borough Council is firmly behind the A417 Missing Link campaign.
 The loop solution would have an immediate beneficial effect, not just in Tewkesbury Borough and the rest of Gloucestershire but much further afield.
-This is a route that is absolutely crucial for the future development of our economy and, in Tewkesbury borough specifically, the solution would enable Brockworth Business Park to become even more successful, something which would provide a real boost to our local economy.
+This is a route that is absolutely crucial for the future development of our economy and, in Tewkesbury Borough specifically, the solution would strengthen the infrastructure to our existing businesses parks, something which would provide a real boost to our local economy.

 Stroud District Council